 Serve it on a mixed green salad with cucumber, tomatoes, and feta cheese, as well as in pasta dishes and in marinated vegetable salads.

 - Combine the vinegar, olive oil, salt, sugar, pepper, herb blend, mustard, and garlic in a glass jar with a screw-on lid or another container with a tight-fitting lid.

 - Tighten the lid and shake vigorously for 1 minute before serving.

 - Refrigerate overnight for best results.
 Shake before serving.
 The dressing can be stored for several weeks in the refrigerator.

 This recipe is itself a specific kind of vinaigrette, which is simply a mix of olive oil, and any vinegar but balsamic, and salt and pepper.

 You can change up just a few flavors or ingredients to get a completely different vibe.

 - Add crushed red pepper flakes to this Italian dressing recipe to turn up the heat.

-- If you like balsamic vinegar, make an Italian dressing with a twist on traditional by substituting balsamic for red wine vinegar and mixing that with olive oil, Italian seasoning, garlic, and pepper.
+- If you like balsamic vinegar, make an Italian dressing with a twist on traditional by substituting balsamic for red-wine vinegar, and mixing that with olive oil, Italian seasonings, garlic, and pepper.